kelbert2/JavaNuggets/JavaScript.md

 ```

 In the olden days, only `var` was be used to declare variables.
-var has no block scope - they're either funciton-wide or global.
-If the code-block is inside a function, then var declares a function-level variable.
+`var` has no block scope - they're either function-wide or global.
+If the code-block is inside a function, then `var` declares a function-level variable.
 This was in a pre-Lexical Environment world.

-var declarations are processed when the function or script starts - so like functions, they can be used before they are declared.
-Their declaration is hoisted to the top of the function, but their assignment is not - they will still be undefined until that assignment.
+`var` declarations are processed when the function or script starts - so like functions, they can be used before they are declared.
+Their declaration is hoisted to the top of the function, but their assignment is not - they will still be undefined until that assignment (declaration is hoisted, assignment is not).

 To emulate block-level visibility, programmers used "immediately-invoked function expressions," or IIFE:
 ```JavaScript